 Joseph C.H.
 Poon is the President of Edward Properties, LLC, a real estate development company that specializes in residential, industrial, and commercial projects, and has over 30 years of experience in real estate development.
 He received a Master of Business Administration degree and a Master of Science degree in Civil Engineering.
-Mr. Poon has been a Director of Cathay Bank since 1981 and of Bancorp since it was formed as a holding company in 1990.
+Mr. Poon has been a Director of Cathay Bank since 1981 and of Bancorp since its formation in 1990.
 He served as the Lead Independent Director of Bancorp from July 2010 to May 2011.